Best Affordable Places to Live in Minnesota in 2025

 Photo credit: iStock/Aneese

-For young adults seeking the coziness of a mid-sized town, Duluth has a draw with its twin attractions of scenic surroundings and a low cost of living.
-Plus, its median age is just 33.9, and about half of its households are singletons.
+For young adults seeking the coziness of a mid-sized town, Duluth is a draw for its twin attractions of scenic surroundings and low cost of living.
+Plus, its median age is currently 37, and many of its households are singletons.
 What better place to take a date than the Lake Superior waterfront?

 3. Rochester